 Donations to support the web site are always welcome, anything from one penny on up.
 Just 25 cents from a hundred people will pay for bandwidth usage for a few months.
-There are a multitude of small expenses involved in doing a project like this, like web site hosting, bandwidth, Internet access,
+There are a multitude of small (and large) expenses involved in doing a project like this, like web site hosting, bandwidth, Internet access,